 MIRU has changed or improved what you do.
 It has been improved variation of rehabilitation exercise.”Kiyoshi Higure Head Athletic Trainer Albrex Niigata Japan

 There are two groups it will help:

 - Health & Fitness Professionals

 - Exercise Enthusiasts

-You get the insight from Tony Gentilcore, Dr. Jeff Cubos, Dean Somerset and Rick Kaselj on assessment, training technique and exercises for the upper body.
+You get the insight from Tony Gentilcore, Dr. Jeff Cubos, Dean Somerset, and Rick Kaselj on assessment, training techniques, and exercises for the upper body.

 A little while back, Thomas Myers commented on my Facebook page on the importance of fascia and exercise.

 When you order MIRU2, you will get access to a private membership area to see the 8 video presentations.
 You can view the presentations right off the internet or download them to your computer.

 There are handouts and copies of the presentation that you can download and print out to take notes on.